-- And through education, women are better able to understand and enforce their legal rights, avoid being trafficked into slavery or forced into starvation so their male relatives can be well-nourished, and to become leading social entrepreneurs within their communities and invest their wages back into their families and societies.
+- And through education, women are better able to understand and enforce their legal rights, avoid being trafficked into slavery or forced into starvation… and to become leading social entrepreneurs within their communities and invest their wages back into their families and societies.
 (Half the Sky)

 Yet, even with basic education, there are barriers that still prevent women from making change.
 Malcolm Ehrenpreis, gender specialist at the World Bank, stated last year that, “in the last twenty years or so, women and girls have reached much higher education levels than they had before.
 Yet there has been very little progress in terms of access to the economy.”

 However, if young women can access higher education at prestigious universities, they will hold: